Las Fallas in Valencia Combines Huge balloons, Fireworks, and Destruction

 The ‘Fallas’ is a four-day and four-night invasion of art, music, fireworks, gunpowder, smoke, explosions and emotions in the ancient city of Valencia, Spain.
 The craziness is held every year during the second week of March.

 I was not physically injured, but emotionally scarred forever!
 Since then, I tend to shy away from fireworks, so when I learned that ‘Las Fallas’ is all about fireworks, smoke, and loud explosions, I’m sure you understand my hesitation.
 My glee slowly turned to terror.

 At Valencia’s fiery Fallas festival, the city is decorated with more than 800 cartoon-like statues, called ‘ninots’, and on the fourth and final day of the festival, they all go up in smoke.
 It was a real BLAST!

 Crazy~ /Kr’eizi/ Synonyms: adjective: mad, insane, demented, daft, lunatic, nutty, cracked.
 Noun: lunatic.
 Synonym: mad.

 Crazy was the word that I muttered at least a thousand times during ‘Las Fallas.’
 All of us can be considered ‘crazy’ at one time or another.
-The human mind is so incredibly complicated; it only takes the right reason or situation for us to loose our minds completely.
+The human mind is so incredibly complicated; it only takes the right reason or situation for us to lose our minds completely.